 Crostini are Italian appetizers made from small pieces of toasted or fried bread served with a topping.

 I am all for a quick and easy recipe and this crostini surely delivers.
 The combination of chickpeas, black beans, corn, and olives make the perfect high-protein appetizer.
+Also, check out my recipe for Chickpea Salad Sandwich.

 Can Crostini Be Made Ahead Of Time?